sbormann/ioBroker.iqontrol/README.md

 * You can upload the following HTML code as html-file into the /userwidgets subdirectory and reference it to BACKGROUND_URL-State (which then needs to be configured as "Constant")
 * When adding the widget a description is displayed
-* A url-parameter for your title is asked
+* A url-parameter for your title and for your instance is asked
 * Then you are asked, if you would like to apply the contained options
 * A bunch of datapoints are created to control the position of the map and to set favorite positions
 ````html